timskillman/VSCode-Csharp/README.md

 }
 ~~~

-5. Run the program and/or add debug breakpoints to debug your program
+**6. Run the program and/or add debug breakpoints to debug your program**